 Why Pointing Is Hard

 First, there’s trying to figure out what to do with the finger.
 Pointing requires seeing an imaginary line from the finger to the object.
 Trying to line up the finger with the object can be hard for those just discovering their fine motor skills.
 And then there’s trying to communicate or figure out what someone else means by pointing.
 Is it a call for attention?
 A want?
 Or a command?
-These abstract concepts are hard for a toddler with autism spectrum disorder to grapple with.
+These abstract concepts are hard for an autistic toddler to grapple with.

 That’s because there’s a particular skill needed to make pointing possible.
-It’s called joint attention, and it’s an ability that those with autism spectrum disorder commonly struggle with.
+It’s called joint attention, and it’s an ability that those with autism commonly struggle with.

 Joint Attention, Then Pointing